-In year 2022, overall, all profitability ratios (Gross Profit Margin, Operating Profit, EBITDA Margin, Return on Equity and Return on Assets) are lower than last year mostly due to:
+In year 2023, overall, all profitability ratios (Gross Profit Margin, Operating Profit, EBITDA Margin, Return on Equity and Return on Assets) are higher than last year mostly due to impairment loss on unusable machines of Galvanizing Line from assets under construction account by THB 3,617 million last year.
+If excluded such one-off item, the Profitable Ratio year have declined for this year due to lower profitability.